palaeoware/trevosim/README.md

 ## 3. Usage

 Descriptions of the algorithms used in this package are included in the reference above.
+Full documentation is available on [readthedocs](https://trevosim.readthedocs.io/en/latest/)

 ### Version 1